 The Yuba County Community Development Department is the lead entity in processing residential development applications and coordinating application processing with other County entities.
 Most types of development are handled administratively because most applications for residential development are for projects on four or fewer parcels (parcel maps) or multi-family projects of four or fewer units.
-Typical multi-family ministerial projects with four or more units take three to four months for permit issuance due to review required by other agencies for fire hazards, air quality, water service, and sewer service.
-A recent 150-unit multi-family ministerial project was issued a building permit within three months from the time of building permit submittal.
 Large development projects, such as the specific plans and planned development projects described above, require public review before the Planning Commission, which meets once per month.
-Multi-family projects that require an entitlement typically take three to four months from permit submittal to permit issuance.